 Admissions and Attendance

 Please find below information as to how to apply to Camm's and all about our attendance once you join!
+The admission arrangements can be found with the Admissions Policy.

 Admission to the school in Reception is managed by Derbyshire County Council through the Primary Admissions process.
 Please find below a link to the County Council website where applications can be made online.
 In addition to this you can find our Admissions policy and supplementary Admissions form in the links below.